 Any stuff that you “need” but don’t necessarily want to see, you should store.
 We won’t judge you on what you categorise as a “need” — kayaks, tents, a BBQ in the middle of winter — just keep it in control.
 In storage.

 The room that’s full of stuff you’ve never known what to do with?
-Bin what’s useless and store the rest — you decide what’s useless and what’s not.
+Bin what’s useless, salvage what you can, and store the rest — you decide what’s useless and what’s not.
 Just put it in a TAXIBOX until that “might-need-it-someday” stuff becomes “I-need-it-today” stuff, then we’ll deliver it back to you.